Canonical Tags and Canonicalisation

 Pointing cross-locale canonicals at a single URL while using hreflang creates a contradiction: hreflang tells Google to serve different users different URLs, while the canonical says there is only one preferred version.
 Google will typically resolve this in favour of one signal or the other, but the result is unpredictable.

-Two tools cover canonical auditing at different levels of detail:
+For genuine mismatches, two tools cover canonical auditing at different levels of detail:

 URL Inspection in Search Console.
 For individual URLs, this shows the user-declared canonical (your tag) and the Google-selected canonical (what Google chose).
 If they differ, that URL has a signal conflict worth investigating.